Updated: Sep 19

 Perhaps you’ve heard the notion that alcohol and substance use disorders (SUD’s) are not defined by a specific set of traits, but rather, exist on a spectrum.
-This novel ideology is helping create a more successful future of treating SUD’s.
+This novel ideology is helping create a more successful future of treating SUD’s, as we are learning that addiction is not one size fits all.

 For decades, society has formed and abided by a stereotypical archetype of what it means to be an ‘alcoholic’.
 And, up until recently, a somewhat unanimous belief has been shared amongst the sober community; “AA is the only way”.